rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Do we advertise that conformance via capabilities and/or YANG features (both for configured and dynamic subscriptions)?

-   - The current doc uses a mixture of both (e.g., features for supporting config vs dyanmic subscriptions), capabilities for advertising other capabilities that either cannot be advertised via features, or would arguably be too fine grained.
+   - The current doc uses a mixture of both (e.g., features for supporting config vs dynamic subscriptions), capabilities for advertising other capabilities that either cannot be advertised via features, or would arguably be too fine grained.

 1. For on-change, should a subscription be rejected (or not brought up) if there are no on-change notifiable nodes?
 Alternative is to offer implementation flexibility between these two approaches.
    - Holger: Prefer for the subscription to be rejected.